MITCH KELLER, RIGHT HANDED PITCHER

 Keller’s performance in the majors probably wasn’t as alarming as the ERA makes it look.
 He was plagued by a stratospheric batting average on balls in play of .475 and a low strand rate of 59.6%.
 As a result, his xFIP surprisingly was 3.47.
 He gave up some hard contact, but his HR/9 of 1.1 was actually below the NL average of 1.4.
 He mixed his pitches a lot, getting away from the fastball-heavy approach that the Pirates pushed until recently.
 Keller threw his fastball 60% of the time, and the curve and slider about equally.
 He threw his change only sparingly, as he clearly lacks confidence in the pitch.
 Although there’s some thought that he needs a change to deal with left-handed hitters, opponents at the two levels combined had exactly the same OPS against him (.780) from both sides of the plate.
 It’s possible the slider is a reasonable substitute for a change.
 The hard contact came almost entirely on the fastball.

 Keller’s struggles in the majors were concerning but not alarming, and he did improve over time.
 It’s not clear what his chances are of opening 2020 in the Pirates’ rotation, but the team badly needs him to develop into a frontline starter.
 With Jameson Taillon out at least until 2021, there’s nobody else with Keller’s upside.
-Of course, the Pirates’ history of failing to get the most out of talented pitchers is a very big concern.
+Of course, the Pirates’ history of failing to get the most out of talented pitchers is a very big concern, but things could change with a new front office, manager and pitching coach.

 |Signing Bonus: $1,000,000